dyno-might/dyno-might.github.io/_posts/2022-01-24-analogies.md

 ## 9.

 [Days of Being Wild](https://en.wikipedia.org/wiki/Days_of_Being_Wild) is a 1990 film by genius director Wong Kar-wai.
-(If you haven't seen it and there's any chance that you ever would at any point in your life, please skip this section!)
+(If you haven't seen it and there's any chance you ever would, please skip this example!)

 So this film is set in Hong Kong in 1960 and centers on Yuddy, a charismatic playboy who has a series of relationships with women who fall in love with him, after which he casually and somewhat cruelly discards them.
 He is disrespectful to his adopted mother and obsessed with his biological mother, who he's never met.